 - It’s called investment banking, but the main business is capital-raising.
 Thus, if you think it’s all about investment, you would be wrong.
 You need to work your major time on pitch-book creation and business deals.

-- The path to become a hedge fund manager is harder.
+- The path to becoming a hedge fund manager is harder.
 You need to be the best of all to be able to earn huge money.

 - In the beginning, there is much less money.
 Because you can’t expect to outperform everyone in your team from day one.
 But as you learn and get better, your earning will get multiplied.

-From above discussion, you may have idea about what your inclinations are.
+From the above discussion, you may have an idea about what your inclinations are.
 Follow your bliss.
 Money is just a by-product.
-So, make sure that whatever you choose, it should be something you can’t stop doing till the last breath of your life.
+So, make sure that whatever you choose, it should be something you can’t stop doing until the last breath of your life.
 And then think about money.